e-Yasmina/Python/README.md

 - Keep examples short, use plain Python 3 syntax, and include expected output or comments where helpful.

 Note on py.html inspiration
 - The Python Basics page (`py.html`) is inspired by "quick reference" (cheat sheet) style resources.
-If you adapted content from a specific published quick reference, add a short attribution and any required license or usage note here.